Activation tomography

 Safety recipes

-What I’m exploring here is more methodological than empirical: a systematic protocol for characterizing, configuring, and validating NLAs as measurement instruments across different target models.
+What I’m exploring leans more methodological than empirical: a systematic protocol for characterizing, configuring, and validating NLAs as measurement instruments across different target models.
 A new model developer who wants to deploy NLAs for safety evaluations or control monitoring on their own model currently has to engage in quasi-random trial and error.
-The released NLAs are, understandably, characterized for the paper’s specific case studies, but there’s no systematic protocol for layer selection, instrument characterization across configurations, downstream-application calibration, cross-model comparison, or multi-method validation discipline.
+The released NLAs are, understandably, characterized for the paper’s specific case studies.
+A systematic protocol for layer selection, instrument characterization across configurations, downstream-application calibration, cross-model comparison, and multi-method validation discipline would make the method easier to adopt.
 The activation-tomography framing proposes a measurement-instrument-first view of NLAs, leveraging priors from ill-posed inverse problems, and may help identify paths to methodological wins.

 Project proposal